 Taiwan using China trade deal to sell foreign FTAs

-Taiwan has leveraged its goal of a landmark trade deal with China to open talks with Japan, the US and other powers on free trade expected to boost the long-isolated island economy, officials have declared.
+Taiwan has leveraged its goal of a landmark trade deal with China to open talks with Japan, the US and other powers on free trade deals expected to boost the long-isolated island economy, officials have declared.

 Appealing to countries that have been barred by Taiwan's political rival China from signing FTAs with the island, Taiwan has hinted to wary foreign governments that Beijing is unlikely to protest once the two sides sign their own trade deal.

-Taiwan has talked to Japan, the US and Singapore, with Europe and the Association of Southeast Asian Nations also on the list, Hu Chung-ying, deputy minister of the Council for Economic Planning and Development, told reporters.
+Taiwan has talked to Japan, the US and Singapore, with Europe and the Association of Southeast Asian Nations also on the list, Hu Chung-ying, deputy minister of the Council for Economic and Development, told reporters.

 China, which seeks to limit Taiwan's international profile, has shown no signs of protesting, officials say.
 It previously asked other nations to avoid FTAs with the island at the risk of jeopardising their own ties with the massive Chinese market.